gilch/hissp/docs/macro_tutorial.rst

    [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]

-.. sidebar:: Beware of side effects when defining reader macros.
+..
+Caution:: Avoid side effects in reader macros.

+   Well-written reader macros should not have side effects at read time, or at least make them idempotent.
    Tooling that reads Lissp may have to backtrack or restart reading of an invalid form.
    E.g. before compiling a form,